CopperEgg/apidocs/revealcloud/samples.md

 #### CURL Response:

-Response is a JSON-encoded array of Server Sample Hashes, same as default except for 60 second samples.
+Response is a JSON-encoded array of Server Sample Hashes, same as default except for 60 seconds samples.

 {% highlight sh %}
 [